Assistant Director of Career Education and Graduate Programs

-Her work explores concepts of happiness, human flourishing, and the meaningful life in fiction, philosophy, psychology, and education.
-She teaches Career Design for Global Citizenship, the School's first career education course designed specifically for Modern Language students, and runs Global Career Intensive, an immersive summer leadership workshop for freshmen.
-She also directs a transdisciplinary research studio, 21st Century Humanities, which aims to map the role of the humanities in the 21st century world of work.
+Her research examines concepts of happiness, human flourishing, and the meaningful life in fiction, philosophy, psychology, and education.
+She teaches Career Design for Global Citizenship, open to students of any major with strong knowledge of a foreign language, and Global Career Lab, an advanced German leadership and career design course funded by the Halle Foundation.
+She also co-directs a transdisciplinary research studio, 21st Century Global Atlanta, in partnership with the Atlanta Global Studies Center, which aims to map the transformation of Atlanta into a global city and explore the role of culture, language, and the humanities in this process.

-Her research interests in German Studies and Literary Studies span 1750-present, with a focus on human agency and identity from German Romanticism to the Cold War era.
-She is writing a book on the psychology of flourishing in 19th century fiction, based on her dissertation "The Search for Happiness: Gottfried Keller's Psychology of Flourishing."
-She has also written on activism in post-WWII France, on censorship in/after East Germany, and most recentlly, on conscience and identity in spy fiction, such as James Bond and the FX Series The Americans.
+In German Studies, her research interests include German romanticism and realism, philosophy of science, history of education, and post-Cold War memory studies.
+Her book project examines the psychology of flourishing in 19th century fiction, based on her dissertation, "The Search for Happiness: Gottfried Keller's Psychology of Flourishing."
+She has written on the history of trauma psychology, activism in post-WWII French theater, censorship and identity in/after East Germany, and most recently, on conscience and cultural identity in spy fiction, such as James Bond and the FX Series The Americans.

 - M.S. in Global Media and Cultures (Chinese, French, German, Japanese, Russian, Spanish)

-- M.S. in Applied Language and Intercultural Studies (Spanish)
+- M.S. in Applied Language and Intercultural Studies (Spanish, French, German)

 - Ph.D. in German Studies, Stanford University

 - B.A. in German Studies, cum laude, Dartmouth College

 - Stanford Mellon Dissertation Completion Fellowship, 2015-2016

 - Higher Education: Teaching and Learning

 - Inter- and Intra-Cultural Business and Technology Practices